Verix CDC – Multimode Cross Domain Crossing

 In single-mode CDC sign-off, multiple runs of CDC analysis are needed for sign-off.
 As shown in Figure 1, the data crossing from FF1 to FF2 will be reported only if sel is set to 0.
 In multimode, CDC sign-off can be achieved in a single CDC run.
 No clock selection through sel is needed and the data crossing from FF1 to FF2 will be reported.

-Verix CDC, with its proprietary static intent verification technology, is the most precise and lowest-noise solution in the industry for multimode CDC analysis.
-The CDC analysis is performed using multiple clocks reaching the flops.
+In Verix CDC analysis is performed using multiple clocks reaching the flops.
 SDC constraints are applied without mode select, allowing multiple clocks to propagate to the flops.

 Verix CDC’s multimode reporting keeps users focused on important multimode CDC analysis issues through an efficient organization of the results of the analysis.
 Helpful guidance and suggested actions help users pinpoint the source of the problems quickly.
 Real Intent’s state-of-the-art design-intent debugger and analysis manager—iDebug—provides for user configurability and programmability with its command-line interface (CLI).